saketh1999/all-you-can-do-with-ai/README.md

 	<img src="https://img.shields.io/badge/JSON-000000.svg?style=flat&logo=JSON&logoColor=white" alt="JSON">
 </p>
 <hr>

 ## This repo has the implementation of the most common AI applications being build today.
-### Chat bots, vector database usage, Rag applications, Function calling to build agents.
-### you can use this as a guiding doc for your development
+ Chat bots, vector database usage, Rag applications, Function calling to build agents.
+You can use this as a guiding doc for your development

 ##  Repository Structure